Bears-kawai/android-app-web-with-QR-and-FNC/README.md

    options.
  - Allows you to read QR codes that load only URLs of the page that has been specified.
+ - Allows you to read NFC tags that load only URLs of the page that has been specified.
  - In options you can change the default url and if it is accessed through a simple "authbasic" form you can set it to send the credentials automatically.